riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 smaller, or all growth happens on the outreach side.
 And we really don't know right now.

-27:20: now you have 8 months of reserves. talk about this in context of growth.
+27:20: Female board member: Now you have 8 months of reserves.
+Talk about this in context of growth.

-28:00: best guess is GV will fund 100% of Open Phil costs. so GW-specific funding will surpass budget needs. so in holding pattern. since this big expense of Open Phil is going to come off. tried to commucate this to donors.
-(29:00).
+28:00: Elie: Best guess is GV will fund 100% of Open Phil costs.
+So GW-specific funding will surpass budget needs.
+So in holding pattern.
+Since this big expense of Open Phil is going to come off.
+Tried to communicate this to donors (to 29:00).

-29:20: major econ downturn? what would happen? singularity starts??
+29:20: Male board member: Major econ downturn?
+What would happen?
+Singularity starts (joke)?

-29:52: we haven't done major assessment. but major backers have sufficient assets. holden: ppl need to believe in us to support us through that kind of thing (lol!!).
+29:52: Elie: We haven't done major assessment.
+But major backers have sufficient assets.
+30:07: If we caused the catastrophe -- the equivalent of MetaFilter but in 2017 -- that could obviously cause us unknown damage.
+Holden: People need to believe in us to support us through that kind of thing.

-31:05-32:00: holden: idk if we're in some other "equivalence class" (LOL)

-32:10: $12k in travel?
+32:10: Male board member: Strange categories for the budget. $12k in travel?

-34:28: standard entry-level salary is $50k. we even pay ppl hire than holden and elie, to pay market value.
+34:28: Elie: Standard entry-level salary is $50k.
+We even pay people higher than Holden and Elie, to pay market value.

-34:55: this presentation not helpful in providing meaningful oversight. i don't feel like i'm doing my job as a board member!
+34:55: Male board member: This presentation not helpful in providing meaningful oversight.
+I don't feel like I'm doing my job as a board member.

-35:28: it's up to you if you wanna vote now. how can we improve how we function. i agree with what tim is saying. i agre that you can't engage with it in a meaningful way right now. we should now move to exec compensation!
-(36:10) changed the amounts, the rest of the document is exactly the same (LOL).
+35:28: Elie: It's up to you if you wanna vote now.
+How can we improve how we function.
+I agree with what Tim is saying.
+I agree that you can't engage with it in a meaningful way right now.

+## Executive compensation

+36:10: Elie: We should now move to exec compensation!
+Changed the amounts, the rest of the document is exactly the same.

-38:00: i've struggled. should i add the two to look at them together? wah'ts up with "co-executive director"? with the impending split, should we vote for just one executive director.
+38:00: Male board member: I've always struggled looking at these figures.
+Should I add the two (Holden and Elie) to look at them together?
+What's up with "co-executive director"?
+With the impending split, should we vote for just one executive director?

-38:38: at the end of 2017, we expect 1. that's why we show CEO and COO salaries. it seems reasonable. data not always available.
+38:38: Elie: At the end of 2017, we expect 1.
+That's why we show CEO and COO salaries.
+It seems reasonable.
+Data not always available.

-39:38: officially next year we should update the salary comparisons.
+39:38: Holden: Officially next year we should update the salary comparisons.

-40:55: i fdoing extra work would mean only make the work higher and we're not asking for more, we're happy to skip.
+40:55: Holden: If doing extra work would mean only make the work higher and we're not asking for more, we're happy to skip.

-41:13: you guys are in a funny pos b/c you're trying to present this as objective reality, but is this what you want?
+41:13: Male board member: You guys are in a funny position because you're trying to present this as objective reality, but is this what you want?

-you should look at this as what we want.
+41:32: Elie: You should look at this as what we want.

-42:58: replacement costs of CEO might be higher than increasing salaries.
+42:55: Male board member: Replacement costs of CEO might be higher than increasing salaries (continuing operations).
 Succession plan?

-43:26: Holden: salary is not a major thing.
+43:26: Holden: Salary is not a major thing there.

-44:18: holden: we look at our pay, we look at what we want. we come up with a number that looks good to us. being thorough would only lead to a higher number (LOL).
-44:54: we would do more thorough research if we felt it was necessary.
+44:18: Holden: We look at our pay, we look at what we want.
+We come up with a number that feels good to us.
+Being more thorough would only lead to a higher number.
+44:54: We would do more thorough research if we felt it was necessary.

-45:26: unanimous approval (after pause in recording).
+45:26: *Unanimous approval (after pause in recording).*

-48:40: virtually all content is backed up in multiple locations. there are things we are willing to lose, since not catastrophic to do so.
+48:40: Elie: Virtually all content is backed up in multiple locations.
+There are things we are willing to lose, since not absolutely catastrophic to do so.

+49:30: Elie: GV check-in topics.
+The reason we do this is Cari is in the office.
+One concern is if Cari -- a big funder -- being in the office is causing problems.
+Things continue to go well; just planning to take questions.

+*Audio cuts at 50:18.*

-50:30: GW is not dependent on GV, even after split. more like we're partners between holden and cari.
-Open Phil would take advantage or Cari, or run in a stripped down way.
+50:30: Holden: GW is not dependent on GV, even after split.
+More like we're partners between Holden and Cari.
+Big issue if one of us left.
+Open Phil would take advantage of partnership, or run in a stripped down way.
 51:59: Cari and Dustin aren't tied down, they have their own thing (GV).

-52:35: does Open Phil plan to solicit funding other than GV?
+52:35: Male board member: Does Open Phil plan to solicit funding other than GV?

-yes, but we're still a long way from spending Cari and Dustin's money. we're just really trying to increase room for money moved. there's donors i could go to (53:40) but they're not the size of GV. it would be a massive project if i wanted to get together enough donors to be like another GV. but eventually (54:24) we'd want to do it.
+52:37: Holden: Yes, but we're still a long way from spending Cari and Dustin's money.
+We're just really trying to increase room for money moved.
+There's donors I could go to (53:37) but they're not the size of GV.
+It would be a massive project if I wanted to get together enough donors to be like another GV.
+But eventually (54:24) we'd want to do it.

-56:59: Alexander is here.

-58:00: suggestion rob had is to make subcommittees for different topics.
+56:56: Elie: Alexander is here.
+(57:13) Suggestion rob had is to make subcommittees for different topics.
+Board professionalization, making meetings more efficient.
+Plan is to follow-up individually after the meeting.

-1:01:59: unclear what goals I'm trying to provide as a board member. a bunch have invested in holden and elie's vision. we're not spending a lot of money on GW but sending it off to others. what is the goal of the board? is ti as a sounding board of the CEOs to help them in their vision?
+1:01:59: Male board member: Unclear what goals I'm trying to provide as a board member.
+A bunch have invested in Holden and Elie's vision.
+We're not spending a lot of money on GW but sending it off to others, so less concern.
+What is the goal of the board?
+Is it as a sounding board for the CEOs to help them in their vision?

-[10:07:48: lots of stuff about the role of board members and "protecting the mission" and so on]
+1:07:48: *Lots of stuff about the role of board members and "protecting the mission" and so on.*

-1:08:10: i worry that GW momentum might stall b/c a lot of where effort was most invested is being taken out (as Open Phil).
+1:08:10: Male board member: I worry that GW momentum might stall because a lot of where effort was most invested is being taken out (as Open Phil).

-1:09:10: elie: most of the big donors don't know open phil exists, don't care it exists. they know GW, and that's what they love about it.
+1:09:10: Elie: Most of the big donors don't know Open Phil exists, don't care it exists.
+They know GW, and that's what they love about it.

-1:10:10: holden: fine by me even if GW just gets a new charity every 10 years and just exists and grows without doing anything totally new.
+1:10:10: Holden: Fine by me even if GW just gets a new charity every 10 years and just exists and grows without doing anything totally new.

-1:12:00: elie: bigger donors are more sophisticated and ask more sophisticated questions. it might just take one full-time staff to maintain GW.
+1:12:00: Elie: Bigger donors are more sophisticated and ask the sophisticated question of "What should the resources be devoted to whatever the GiveWell product is?".
+It might just take one full-time staff to maintain GW.
+And that's a great outcome.

-1:13:00: it's possible that GW is just a project that fulfils and important function with a manageable amount of staff and the money moved could keep growing more than the operating expenses keep growing.
+1:13:00: Holden: It's possible that GW is just a project that fulfils and important function with a manageable amount of staff and the money moved could keep growing more than the operating expenses keep growing, which would be great.

-1:14:14: elie: the challenge isn't the (?), but more a general worry/skepticism . maybe there will come a time when that becomes a problem.
+1:14:14: Elie: I don't think the challenge is this newness in philanthropy as much as a general worry or skepticism that GiveWell is doing its job if the recommendations stay the same.
+Maybe there will come a time when that becomes a problem.

-1:15:00: there is a number of things GW could do that would be extensions of what they're doing currently.
+1:15:00: Male board member: there is a number of things GW could do that would be extensions of what they're doing currently.

-1:15:50: keep doing what it's doing? or do more outreach? or find ways to have more top charities (not holden's favorite)? favorite: try to seed the next top charities. that's what we're doing with GW experimental work.
+1:15:50: Holden: I think there's a few different paths. keep doing what it's doing? or do more outreach? or find ways to have more top charities (not holden's favorite)? favorite: try to seed the next top charities. that's what we're doing with GW experimental work.